|

 After working

-government-funded Action Zone based in East Hull) as an aptly-named
+(a government-funded Education Action Zone based in East Hull) as an

-both of these roles, John has worked extensively with primary and secondary
+In both of those roles, John worked extensively with primary and secondary

-school staff and pupils and has earned a reputation as a lively and engaging
+school staff and pupils and earned a reputation as a lively and engaging

 teacher and trainer.